Key Difference – H.pylori IGG vs IGA

 Summary – H. pylori IGG vs IGA

 Helicobacter pylori or H. pylori infection is considered to be the most common gastrointestinal bacterial infection.
 This infection is found worldwide and infects both adults and children equally.
 The infection results in gastric ulcers and increased bile acidity leading to gastritis.
 This can also lead to gastrointestinal cancers.
 Thus, anti-bacterial treatment should be administered at an early stage to prevent the severity of the infection.
-Hence, the antibody testing is used much widely to detect the presence of H. pylori in the immune system.
-Immunoglobulin types IGG and IGA are widely used in detecting H. pylori as they are produced against bacterial infections that causes mucosal damage in the gastrointestinal tract.
+Hence, antibody testing is used much widely to detect the presence of H. pylori in the immune system.
+Immunoglobulin types IGG and IGA are widely used in detecting H. pylori as they are produced against bacterial infections that cause mucosal damage in the gastrointestinal tract.

 Download the PDF Version of H.pylori IGG vs IGA

-You can download PDF version of this article and use it for offline purposes as per citation note.
+You can download PDF version of this article and use it for offline purposes as per the citation note.
 Please download PDF version here Difference between H. pylori IGG and IGA

 1.”Ulcer-causing Bacterium (H.Pylori) Crossing Mucus Layer of Stomach” by Zina Deretsky, National Science Foundation – NSF Flickr photostream, (Public Domain) via Commons Wikimedia